mozuma/mozuma/docs/2-develop.md

 ## Upload new model weights

+!!! note
+    You will need to set the `GH_TOKEN` environment variable to the token given by `gh auth status -t` of the [GitHUB CLI](https://cli.github.com/manual/gh_auth_status).

 * Add the model and provider stores to the `scripts/update_public_store.py`.
   They should be added in a function that returns a list of tuple with model and provider store.
 * Update the `get_all_models_stores` to iterate over your new function.
 * Run the `update_public_store` scripts.
-Note that it accepts a `--dry-run` argument to see changes before actually uploading models
+This script accepts a `--dry-run` argument to see changes before actually uploading models.